aperdomo/app-template/README.md

 ## About This Project

-This is a simple project that I have created as a template to be able to stand up projects or noodle on thoughts.
+This is a simple project template for conveniently standing up projects or noodling on thoughts.
 It is dockerized and is composed of:

 - A service layer that is using Laravel 11.x
   - And is using Apache as a web server.
-- A front end that is using a framework TBD
+- A front end that is using a framework TBD, but using Vite to orchestrate builds.
 - A MySQL database.

+So, a LAMP stack.

 ## Prerequisites

 - Docker
-- Node
 - Ideally a Unix-based shell to be able to utilize the included `Makefile`.

 ## Initially building the project